UDR Shareholder/Stockholder Letter Transcript:

 excited for what lies ahead.
 Namely, our primary goals remain to innovate and drive durable competitive advantages

-across our diversified portfolio.
-Over time, these should generate attractive risk-adjusted returns for our stakeholders
+across our diversified portfolio of apartment homes.
+Over time, these should generate attractive risk-adjusted returns

-irrespective of the economic cycle.
-To accomplish this, we remain laser focused on executing in areas that we can
+for our stakeholders irrespective of the economic cycle.
+To accomplish this, we remain focused on executing in areas

-control.
-These include continuous innovation, the quality of our customer service, growing the skill set of our
+that we can control.
+These include continuous innovation, the quality of our customer service, growing the skill set

 1)